tregubovav-dev/TaurusTLS/README.md

 ### For Indy Included with Delphi

 1. Open TaurusAll.groupproj in the TaurusTLS\Packages\12AndAbove\Delphi folder.
-2. Compile TaurusTLS_RT
+2. Compile TaurusTLS_RT.
 3. Compile TaurusTLS_DT and install it in the IDE.

 ### For Indy that was Upgraded from the Website

 1. Open TaurusForIndy290All.groupproj in the TaurusTLS\Packages\12AndAbove\Delphi folder.
-2. Compile TaurusTLS_RTForIndy290
+2. Compile TaurusTLS_RTForIndy290.
 3. Compile TaurusTLS_DTForIndy290 and install it in the IDE.
 4. Set the INDY_PATH environment variable for your user account to the location where Indy is located.

 ## Lazarus Installation

-1. Open taurustlsldsgn.lpk from the TaurusTLS/Packages/Lazarus
+1. Open taurustlsldsgn.lpk from the TaurusTLS/Packages/Lazarus.
 2. From "Required Packages", open "TaurusTLSRT" and compile it.
 3. Then compile the main package itself and install it in the IDE.